School of Social Work

 Semester Prerequisite: Admission into the BASW Program.
 Quarter Prerequisite: SW 300B and SW 302B

 Social Work approaches to qualitative and quantitative research that builds knowledge for social work practice.
 Interpreting and applying social work practice research to students own practice.
 Skills needed to implement a social work research project in a social work setting.
 Three hours of lecture and three hours of lab.
-Satisfies non-GE designation WI only.
+Satisfies WI designation.

 SW 3021.
 Human Behavior and the Social Environment I. Units: 3